 :: Arrive Early.
 We were already out of our car and hopping on the tram as the park opened Saturday morning.
 Crowds were still pretty low and we were able to walk right onto a BUNCH of rides that normally experience longer wait times when the parks are full – The Many Adventures of Winnie the Pooh, Peter Pan’s Flight, Dumbo the Flying Elephant, Cinderella’s Golden Carousel and Pirates of the Caribbean to name a few.

 :: Child Swap.
 Oh.
-I am writing an entire post on this FREAKING AWESOME feature – as we used it ad nauseum at Universal.
+I wrote an entire post on this FREAKING AWESOME feature – as we used it ad nauseum at Universal.
 We didn’t need to use it at Disney because we took Lily Bean on every ride that we went on – with the exception of Space Mountain – which I sat out.
 When you enter the line, you tell them you’re doing a child swap and they hand you a lanyard (usually they will ask you to point out the small child who isn’t going on the ride).
 When you get to the front of the line you tell the attendant that you are doing a child swap and hand over your lanyard in exchange for a ticket that gains the 2nd rider entrance into the FastPass line.
-First person goes on the ride while the 2nd stays back with your child.
+First person goes on the ride while the 2nd stays back with the small child.
 After the first person returns, you swap, and the 2nd person hops right onto the ride – no need to wait in line a 2nd time.
 Awesome.
 (Update!
 We used Child Swap at Disney a LOT during our last trip to the parks.
 We had a 1 year old and a 6 year old and it helped us ride lots of rides with the 6 year old while someone stayed back with the 1 year old.
 Read a detailed account of how to use Child Swap at Disney.)

 :: Rides During Parades.
 Simple – the majority of the park visitors will want to pack into Main Street and along other spots on the parade route to see the parade (each day offers several parades – check the schedule when you arrive).
 If you have already seen the parade (or don’t care to see it) use this time to enjoy lesser wait times at many attractions.